UBCSailbot/docs/docs/current/sailbot_workspace/workflow.md

     Revamped in [:octicons-tag-24: v1.2.0](https://github.com/UBCSailbot/sailbot_workspace/releases/tag/v1.2.0){target=_blank}

+??? tip "Running GUI applications on macOS"

+    If you want to run GUI applications on macOS, ensure that XQuartz is running.

 1. Run the package(s) that your changes are in: the run commands for each package should be documented in their READMEs, but in general they can be run using a VS Code or CLI command:
     - VS Code: